mirko-bianco/FidoLib/FidoCore.md

 #### Servers

 A server is the engine that will respond to incoming requests.
-Fido library provides already and Indy implementation, but feel free to implement your own, as long as it implements the `IApiServer` interface:
+Fido library provides already an Indy and a Brook implementation, but feel free to implement your own, as long as it implements the `IApiServer` interface:

 ```pascal
   IApiServer = interface(IInvokable)